yii-tools/forms/docs/component/field.md

 Its a `div` element, which can be disabled by the `\Yii\Forms\Field::container()` method.

-For example, the following code for disable the main container.
+For example, the following code for disabling the main container.

 ```php
 <?php